 MBA programs don't have a monopoly on advanced business knowledge: you can teach yourself everything you need to know to succeed in life and at work.
-The Personal MBA features the very best business books available, based on thousands of hours of research.
-So skip business school and the $150,000 loan: you can get a world-class business education simply by reading these books.
+The Personal MBA features the very best business books available, based on over ten years and thousands of hours of research.
+So skip business school and the $150,000 loan: you can get a world-class business education own your own at very low cost by reading the best business books.

-This manifesto is the best way to learn what the Personal MBA is all about.
-To learn about the 99 Best Business Books officially recommended by the Personal MBA, check out the Personal MBA Recommended Reading List.
-To get recommendations specific to your situation, check out the Personal MBA Business Book Recommender.
+This manifesto is the best way to learn what The Personal MBA is all about.
+To learn about the 99 Best Business Books officially recommended by The Personal MBA, check out the Personal MBA Recommended Reading List.

 The Personal MBA is a project designed to help you educate yourself about advanced business concepts.
 This manifesto will show you how to substantially increase your knowledge of business on your own time and with little cost, all without setting foot inside a classroom.